haskell-gi/haskell-gi/README.md

 * Reference counting for GObjects.
 * Automatic conversion between array arguments and Haskell types.
 * Proper ownership transfer of function arguments.
+* Support for GObject properties using the gtk2hs notation.

 See `test/testGtk.hs` for a working usage example.